 APFA chose to switch to Quiq because it allows them to serve their members on multiple platforms in one unified desktop

 APFA chose to switch to Quiq because it allows them to serve their members on multiple platforms in one unified desktop.
 APFA leadership especially likes that reps can easily handle every incoming message because no matter how, over which channel, the flight attendant connects with APFA, it all comes into the same place and is handled the same way by the rep.

 The ability to add text messaging was one of the biggest selling points to selecting Quiq.
 The organization’s leadership recognized there was a shift to mobile communications that was perfectly suited to their member’s on-the-go lifestyle.

 The organization integrated Quiq into their existing website and customized the look with some additional coding.
 Afterward, they found a night to train their reps who live across multiple time zones.
 Reps have found the platform easy to use and intuitive, which is critical for a team that rotates out on a monthly basis.
 When reps return to the headquarters after weeks or months, they waste zero time relearning Quiq’s messaging platform.

-To let their members know about their availability on these new channels, APFA promoted messaging multiple ways.
+To let their members know about their availability on these new channels, APFA promoted messaging in multiple ways.
 The organization sent an email to the union’s 25,000 email subscribers, posted a message on their Facebook page, added copy to their website, and asked leadership to share the news with their respective bases.
 Immediately, the contact center received feedback from members who “love the convenience of being able to text in” and shared delighted messages like “OMG I’m so glad I can finally text you.”